 - On Fairtrade plantations, workers have invested 33% of their Fairtrade premium on housing improvements.

 - Fairtrade products are now sold in more than 120 countries across the world with over 4,500 products available for purchase.

 - 93% of the UK public recognise the Fairtrade mark and one in four shoppers now regularly buy several Fairtrade products.

 - In the UK 25% of coffee sales are Fairtrade – that figure is 98% at UWE Bristol.

 - Over £23 million worth of Fairtrade premium was generated in sales in the UK.

 Fairtrade campaigners in the UK and Bristol

-- Fairtrade is a growing campaign movement with more than 550 Fairtrade towns, almost 900 Fairtrade schools and 170 Fairtrade universities, and more than 7,000 Fairtrade faith groups.
+- Fairtrade is a growing campaign movement with over 600 Fairtrade towns, over 1,000 Fairtrade schools and 170 Fairtrade universities, and more than 7,500 Fairtrade faith groups.

 - Bristol is a Fairtrade city and is lucky enough to have its very own Fairtrade organisation Bristol Fairtrade, which organises a range of events and activities including the annual South West Fairtrade Business Awards, at which UWE Bristol and The Students' Union at UWE are regular participants.